ObserveX/ObserveX/README.md

 # 💫 About Me:
-🚀 Passionate technologist with 8+ years of experience in Observability & Monitoring, Tools Implementation, Migration, Delivery, and Operations. <br>📜 Certifications: SolarWinds SCP, Dynatrace, New Relic, Logic Monitor, AppDynamics, ServiceNow, Azure Fundamentals, ITIL v4 Foundation<br><br>Feel free to reach out if you're interested in discussing projects or collaborations!
+🚀 Passionate technologist with 8+ years of experience in Observability & Monitoring, Tools Implementation, Migration, Delivery, and Operations. <br><br>Feel free to reach out if you're interested in discussing projects or collaborations!

 ## 🌐 Socials: